You’re currently reading Chapter 5 of The Ultimate Guide to Adobe Illustrator for Fashion Design

 This guide will show you how to further your fashion design career with confidence in Illustrator.

-There are a lot of things that will knock you down and TEAR you to shreds.
+When you try to DIY learning Illustrator, there are a lot of things that will knock you down and TEAR you to shreds.

 Make you want to throw your computer out the window and GIVE UP.